Incredibly Easy Fried Perch

 • Leftovers will last 2-3 days refrigerated.

-• We don’t usually reheat leftovers.
-We eat them cold but you can reheat in the microwave for just a minute or so, so that they don’t overcook and get tough.
+• Leftovers are great cold, but you can reheat them in the microwave for just a minute, so that they don’t overcook and get tough.

 • When frying the perch, use a very hot pan and brown them for only about 2-3 minutes per side, depending on the size of the fish.